Did you know that no two corns are the same? There are actually many different types of corn; each with its own purpose.

 Can regular corn pop like popcorn?

-No, regular corn doesn’t pop like popcorn kernels.
+Nope, regular corn doesn’t pop like popcorn kernels.
 Popcorn kernels have a lower moisture content than regular corn.
 The endosperm on regular corn will not pop under pressure as it does on popcorn.
 You can try popping regular corn but you’ll likely just end up with a bowl full of burnt corn kernels.

 Is popcorn considered a vegetable?